 While workplace wellness programs can be associated with lowering indicators like blood pressure and cholesterol or smoking cessation, they’re far more encompassing.
 In addition to experiencing death or loss of livelihood, many people experienced social isolation and loneliness for the first time during the pandemic.
 Others navigated the exacerbation of pre-existing stress and trauma in their homes.
 These psychologically distressing circumstances cause absenteeism, burnout, and ultimately, productivity loss in the workplace.

-A lesson was learned.
-Well-being is far from purely physical health — mental health resources are vital for a healthy, productive society.
+This has taught us that well-being is far from purely physical health — mental health resources are vital for a healthy, productive society.
 Addressing medical and behavioral health cohesively could save the U.S. $37-$67 billion annually.
 This article discusses why mental wellness is necessary for an organization’s success and how workplace mental health programs help employees manage stressors and triggers.

 Importance of Mental Health in the Workplace